Ah, witchcraft in the schools. Lovely.

 but I won’t scream, won’t give them that satisfaction.

-I won’t confess my false interaction
+I won’t confess my false interaction, and

 I hear them chant, burn the witch.